Imatteh1/mls-property-price-predictor/README.md

 ## What it does
 - Loads the raw CSV file
 - Keeps only rows with non-null `ClosePrice`
-- Splits data into train/test sets with an 80/20 ratio
+- Splits data into train/test sets (default 80/20)
 - Writes outputs to:
   - `data/train.csv`
   - `data/test.csv`